-INFORMATION for organisations that may submit a challenge
+INFORMATION for non-academic organisations

 - 100 Euros for non-profit organisations